henck/trizbort/README.md

-= Trizbort
+# Trizbort

-This is a browser implementation of Trizbort, the adventure game mapping and code generation software.
+This is a JavaScript implementation of [Trizbort](http://www.trizbort.com), the adventure game mapping and code generation software.
+It aims to provide all Trizbort features in the browser, so that no download is required to create and share Trizbort maps.